Meet Our Family

 What does a Buddy Dog do?

 A Buddy Dog gives pupils the opportunity to build on their communication and mobility skills needed to enhance their lives.
 Confidence is also enhanced by giving certain responsibilities to pupils to care for the dog’s needs, i.e. feeding, grooming and walking.
+We have Bob and Bear at the main school site and Holly at the College Hub.

 Over the past few weeks Challenge class have been researching Chicken Husbandry in our Animal Care lessons.
 They have researched what types of chickens there are and how to look after them.